mamba2410/picowalker/docs/TUTORIAL.md

 Hold down the `bootsel` button on the pico and connect it to your computer via a USB cable.
 It should show up as a "USB mass storage device".
-Copy the `build/picowalker.uf2` file into this "mass storage device".
+Copy the `build/pico2/picowalker.uf2` file into this "mass storage device".
 The pico should reboot and start running the software.

-If you don't see an image, try checking your wires and make sure you have pull-up resistors on both of the i2c lines.
+Hopefully, you should see an image on the screen!
+Assuming your eeprom is empty, the board will act as an uninitialised pokewalker waiting to receive IR commands from a game.

 ## Conclusion